-If you are housed at JRCC, HACTC, MRCC, TRCC, or DWCRC, you may have a review with the board by video conference.
-The video conference will follow a similar hearing process as outlined for NDSP.
+The board may conduct your review by video conference.
+The video conference will follow a similar hearing process as outlined.
 If you are housed in a county jail or a contract facility and the Parole Board determines it will conduct an interview with you, it will conduct the review by video conference or phone.